 Hauraki Gulf Marine Park logo

-The Hauraki Gulf Marine Park Act 2000
+What did the Hauraki Gulf Marine Park Act 2000 enact?

-By establishing some overall objectives for the Gulf, its islands and catchments, the Hauraki Gulf Marine Park Act achieves integrated management across land and sea, so that the effects of urban and rural land use on the Gulf are given proper attention and the life supporting capacity of the Gulf is protected.
+The Act established objectives for the Gulf, its islands and catchments, and aims to achieve integrated management across land and sea.
+This ensures the effects of urban and rural land use on the Gulf are given proper attention and the life-supporting capacity of the Gulf is protected.

 Hauraki Gulf Forum

 The Forum was established alongside the Marine Park to better integrate management by the local and central government, facilitate coordination, and recognise the special relationship tangata whenua have with the Gulf.

 - local authorities adjoining the Gulf or its catchments,

 - the Ministers of Conservation, Fisheries and Māori Development

 - iwi and hāpu.

 The Act requires the Forum to produce a 'State of the Environment Report' every three years.